Contractors and Suppliers

 - Adhering to proper control of surface water during excavations to prevent surface water contamination (i.e. constructing settling ponds or sediment basins near construction areas)

 - Contractors or suppliers working with chemicals must be trained appropriately on spill procedures and materials required for clean-up of any spills must be readily available on-site (i.e. spill kits).

-For a complete listing of environmental specifications, refer to the ISO 14001 Contractors and Suppliers Environmental Performance Requirements package.
+For a complete listing of environmental specifications, refer to the Contractor-Supplier Package.

 These provisions are included in all Wastewater Services contracts and are considered legal requirements.
 Any contractor and/or supplier not following the environmental provisions may be subject to legal action(s).